atrosekta/rust-electrical-wiki/content/water.md

 - It will pump water out of itself to water a barrel, against gravity with no power required.
-- It is a pump so it will counter gravity and pump water to an upper floor
+- It is a pump so it will counter gravity and pump water to an upper floor.
-- Can be placed under wooden foundations
+- Can be placed under wooden foundations.

 ---